gdaq/gdaq.github.io/_posts/2015-01-23-Encrypted-Blindness.markdown

 ![Blindness](https://gooddeedaday.files.wordpress.com/2010/02/yossi-blind-cartoon.jpg)

 But right now, encryption is blinding the MNOs.
-With encrypted traffic, MNOs cannot know what kind of packages are flowing through their network, and thus cannot optimize them, making the user experience more likely to decay.
-In the current encryption implementations, MNOs are not seen as an authorized party.
+MNOs are not able to know what kind of packages are flowing through their network, and thus cannot optimize them.
+When traffic is encrypted, the (blind) operator is not able to properly perform the tasks that guarantee a better experience for the user.
+With the current encryption implementations, MNOs are not seen as an authorized party.

 Keith Dyer, from The Mobile Network, did an excellent job on his [piece](http://the-mobile-network.com/2015/01/how-encryption-threatens-mobile-operators-and-what-they-can-do-about-it/ "Keith Dyer Article") of how encryption is affecting the mobile network operators.
 He got really good inputs from the people he interviewed, like this one from the CTO of a major vendor: